 These days, we still do not know if the whole gluten intolerance is a real thing, but it somehow seems to work for many.
 It might be about some other ingredients gluten-containing food consists of, and it will be interesting to see future research on the topic.

 Meanwhile, Tisa's partner has been very supportive, starting the keto journey with her.
 He has found it extremely beneficial regarding fitness, wellbeing, and mental agility.
 That is why he doesn't go off low-carb too often but doesn't make it an issue either when the two go traveling, and there's all that delicious food that demands degustation ...

 Fun fact about My Sweet Keto

 The founder of My Sweet Keto and the main contributor used to be a concert audio engineer, working with some highly recognized bands and musicians, touring the globe.
-It was a successful, continuous, yet physically demanding 16-year long career that she has decided to quit, at least temporary, to take care of her health, support hormonal balance, and devote herself to neuroscience and My Sweet Keto.
-At the same time, it was the music career that first triggered the deep admiration for brain and cognition as she discovered the phenomenon called synesthesia that some musicians share.
+It was a successful, continuous, yet physically demanding 16-year long career that she has decided to quit, at least temporarily, to take care of her health, support hormonal balance, and devote herself to neuroscience and My Sweet Keto.
+At the same time, it was the music career that first triggered the deep admiration for the brain and cognition as she discovered the phenomenon called synesthesia that some musicians share.